kineticadb/langchain-kinetica/README.md

 * Kinetica SqlAssist LLM
 * Kinetica instance >7.2.0 configured to use SqlAssist.

-## Package Contents
+## 2. Package Contents

 * `KineticaChatLLM`: ChatModel for converting natural language to SQL.
-* `KineticaSqlOutputParser`: OutputParser that will execute SQL from the `KineticaChatLLM` and return a `SqlResponse`
+* `KineticaSqlOutputParser`: OutputParser that will execute SQL from the `KineticaChatLLM`.
-* `SqlResponse`: The output of the Kinetica chain containing the generated SQL and results from its execution.
+* `SqlResponse`: If the Kinetica chain ends with `KineticaSqlOutputParser` then this response will contain the generated SQL and results from its execution.

-## Installation
+## 3. Installation

 This project is not yet available on pypi.
 You can install it directly from the repository.